 However, online bachelor’s degrees in education leading to teacher certification are less common than online graduate degree programs designed for current teachers.

-If you do find a suitable online teaching degree program offered at the undergraduate level, be warned that while most of the coursework can completed online, you will still need to complete a semester of student teaching in person before you can qualify for your teaching license.
+If you find a suitable online teaching degree program, be warned that while you can complete most of the coursework online, you’ll still need to complete a semester of student teaching in person before you can qualify for your teaching license.

 It may, however, be possible to complete your student teaching in your local area.
 So overall, while online bachelor’s degree in education programs are not technically 100% online, these do offer much more flexibility than a traditional, in-person teacher preparation program.
 Not having to go to class at a set time each week is ideal for anyone already juggling work and family commitments or who lives some distance away from a school of education.